galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 We will use sample script in weblogic operator repository.

-1. Create domain credentials We will use `create-weblogic-credentials.sh` in `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials` to create domain credentials.
+1. Create domain credentials.
+We will use `create-weblogic-credentials.sh` in `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials` to create domain credentials.